Andreater/NeuroPGx/README.md

 - Reproducible: Recreate results and share work with others
 - Programming: Integrate NeuroPGx's analysis functions with your own R-code

-## How to use
+## How to install

-NeuroPGx is an open-source platform-independent browser-based interface for pharmacogenomics in R. The application is based on the Shiny package and can be run locally or on a server.
-If you want to run NeuroPGx locally you should install the latest version of [R](https://www.r-project.org/) and [Rstudio](https://www.rstudio.com/), download the entire repository and then run <i>app.R</i>.
-Please use the [issue tracker](https://github.com/Andreater/NeuroPGx/issues) on GitHub to suggest enhancements or report problems.
+To set the environment for NeuroPGx to work properly, R and RStudio must be installed.

-### How to install (Suggested)
+1. Download R from CRAN for your operating system (Windows, Linux or macOS) and install using the default settings.

-### Conda installation
+2. Download RStudio Free Desktop version from rstudio.com and install using the default settings.

-### Input file preparation
+## Input file preparation

 Your input file can be simply prepared with an Excel spreadsheet.
 It should have 4 columns: Sample, Gene, rsID, Genotype.
 Put your samples' ID in the Sample column and fill the Gene and rsID columns with Gene Symbols and dbSNP ids.
 Please note that you can find the complete list of SNPs in the [paper](#Papers).
 Genotype column should be filled with genotype information for each sample.
 A `/` should be used as separator.
 Deletions in a SNP can be coded as `-/-`  or ` A/-` while more complex configurations, such as `CTT/CTT` can be easily reported and are well managed by the NeuroPGx software.
 NeuroPGx accepts `.tsv`, `.csv` and `.xlsx` files.
 If you need a more detailed example, we **strongly suggest** you to check the `.xlsx` example files provided in the [samples](https://github.com/Andreater/NeuroPGx/tree/main/data/samples) folder to simplify your data preparation.
 Your input file should have the following structure: